Content, Form, and Function Outlines (classroom)

-Facilitating a Content, Form, and Function active learning activity in a physically-distanced learning space.
+Using Content, Form, and Function activity to facilitate critical thinking in a classroom

 Time and Effort

 |Instructor Prep Time||Medium|

 |Student Activity Time||High|

 |Instructor Response Time||High|

 |Complexity of Activity||High|